16 Years Running a Business: What Actually Worked

 Every yes to the wrong thing is a no to the right thing.
 I didn’t understand this for years.
 I’d take on projects that weren’t a good fit because I was afraid of turning down money.
 Those projects always took longer than expected, paid less than they should have, and drained energy I could’ve spent on better opportunities.

 Learning to say no was uncomfortable at first.
-It felt like I was leaving money on the table.
+Felt like leaving money on the table.
 But the opposite was true.
-Every bad project I declined opened space for a good one to come in.
-Every client I turned away for being a poor fit led me to find one who was a perfect match.
+Every bad project I declined opened space for a good one.

 Health Is a Business Asset